YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Send a clear medical summary before paying a deposit or arranging flights.
 Include the organ transplanted, transplant date, current transplant doctor or center, the date of the last specialist review, your medicine list, recent blood tests, recent infections, rejection history, allergies, and any written restrictions from your transplant team.

 If medical changes after booking a hair transplant happen, update the clinic before surgery day.
-New medicines, abnormal tests, infections, or hospital visits can change the safe plan.
+New medicines, abnormal tests, infections, hospital visits, or new advice from the transplant team can change the safe plan.

 The message does not need to be dramatic.
 It needs to be complete enough for a surgeon to say whether the case is ready, whether more specialist clearance is needed, or whether the case should be delayed.

-In practice, I treat organ transplant history as a planning factor, not as a shameful secret and not as an automatic rejection.
+I treat organ transplant history as a planning factor, not as a secret and not as an automatic rejection.
 Some stable transplant recipients may be reasonable candidates after proper clearance.
 Others should wait, and some should avoid elective surgery if the medical risk is too high.

 The donor area still has to be protected.
-The hairline still has to be conservative.
+The hairline still has to be planned carefully.
 Native hair loss still has to be diagnosed correctly.
-But before all of that, the patient has to be medically steady enough for the procedure.
+But before all of that, you have to be medically steady enough for the procedure.

-The organ that was transplanted is more important than the hair being transplanted.
+The transplanted organ matters more than the hair being transplanted.
 If the medical plan is stable, written, and coordinated, a hair transplant can be discussed carefully.
 If it is not stable, the responsible plan is to pause and protect your health first.

 Information card showing delay triggers for organ transplant patients before hair transplant